ChromeDevTools/devtools-frontend/front_end/panels/timeline/components/insights/README.md

 When creating your component, extend the `BaseInsight` class (defined in `insights/Helpers.ts`).
 This class will set up some of the setters and data you need.
 Your component will then have access to a `this.data` object which will have on it:

 1. `insights`: the `TraceInsightSets` generated for the current trace.
-2. `navigationId`: the currently active navigation ID (as some Insights are per-navigation).
+2. `insightSetKey`: the currently active navigation ID, or NO_NAVIGATION.
 3. `activeInsight`: an object representing the current active (meaning the user has clicked to expand it) insight.
-4. `activeCategory`: an `InsightsCategories` enum member representing if the user has chosen a category from the dropdown.
+4. `activeCategory`: an `Insights.Types.Category` enum member representing if the user has chosen a category from the dropdown.

 In your component you can access all this data via `this.data.X`, where `X` is one of the keys listed above.

 You will have to define 4 properties on your component:

 1. `static readonly litTagName` is the HTML tag name given to your element (define this just as you do for all custom elements).
-2. `override insightCategory: InsightsCategories` is the category that your insight applies to.
+2. `override insightCategory: Insights.Types.Category` is the category that your insight applies to.
 This is so it can be filtered when the user uses the sidebar dropdown to change category.
 3. `override internalName: string` is a name used to identify the insight.
 It **must be unique across all insights** and is used to track if it is active or not.
 4. `override userVisibleTitle: string` is the user facing name used in the sidebar when the insight is rendered.